codefresh-io/docs.codefresh.io/_docs/reporting/dora-metrics.md

 ### Metrics for favorite applications
 If you have [starred applications as favorites]({{site.baseurl}}/docs/deployment/applications-dashboard/#filters-and-favorites) in the Applications dashboard, clicking {::nomarkdown}<img src="../../../images/icons/icon-mark-favorite.png?display=inline-block">{:/} in DORA metrics, displays metrics only for those applications.

-> If you select to view favorite applications and apply an Applications filter, results are available only if the favorite application is also defined in the Applications filter.

 ### Metric totals
 As the title indicates, the Totals bar shows the total numbers, based on the filters defined, or for the last 90 days, if there are no filters: